simphony/simphony-metadata/docs/format.md

     - ``CUDS variables``: entries must refer to data types as defined in the cuba.yml file.

-    - ``CUDS physics_equation``:
+    - ``CUDS physics_equations``:
-        - The strings contained in this list MUST refer to a child of PHYSICS_EQUATION.
+        - The entries contained in this list MUST refer to a child of PHYSICS_EQUATION.

         - The entry is only valid for ``COMPUTATIONAL_METHOD`` and its children.
           An error MUST be raised if found under any other keyword.